John Pollard (Royal Navy officer)

-John Pollard (1787–1868) was a Royal Navy officer who served with Admiral Lord Nelson at the Battle of Trafalgar.
+John Pollard (27 July 1787 – 22 April 1868) was a Royal Navy officer who served with Admiral Lord Nelson at the Battle of Trafalgar.
 Pollard is credited with being the man who killed the Frenchman who shot Nelson.

+Biography

+Early life and career

+John Pollard was born 27 July 1787 in Cawsand, Cornwall.
+He entered the Royal Navy in November 1799, serving on HMS Havick, HMS Culloden, in 1802, and HMS Canopus, in 1803.
+At the age of 18, he transferred to HMS Victory from March to November 1805, serving as midshipman.

+Battle of Trafalgar

-In 1805, at the age of 18, Pollard was serving as a midshipman on HMS Victory, when she became entangled with the French ship Redoutable.
-Snipers from the Redoutable opened fire and wounded Nelson, who later died.
+At the Battle of Trafalgar, HMS Victory became entangled with the French ship Redoutable.
+Snipers from the Redoutable opened fire and wounded Admiral Lord Nelson, who later died.
 During the battle, Pollard was stationed on the poop deck, where he was acting as a signaller, along with a quarter-master possibly called John King.

-At some point during the fight Pollard was joined by fellow midshipman Francis Edward Collingwood who had come up from the quarter-deck.
+At some point during the fight, Pollard was joined by fellow midshipman Francis Edward Collingwood who had come up from the quarter-deck.
 Both men returned fire on the French ship and were supplied by the third man.
 At this point the story differs as to the exact turn of events.

 According to author Robert Southey both Pollard and Collingwood fired at the same time, killing a Frenchman, who had been identified by the quarter-master as having shot Nelson.
 The man fell into the mizzen-top and when they recovered him, he was found to have been shot in the head and chest.

 Pollard, in an 1863 letter to The Times, stated that Collingwood had left the poop deck prior to the death of the French sniper.
 Ship's surgeon Sir William Beatty, writing in a December 1805 edition of the Gibraltar Chronicle, stated that there were two men in the mizzen-top, one of whom was killed by a musket-ball and the other by Pollard.